 For me, that was the truest gauge of how he thought a doctor should look — even on the worst day of his life.
 My father certainly believed that the suit-and-tie look was the right way to go for his work and, indeed, for much of his life.
 He was brought up that way.
 “Always look like a professional,” was his advice to me.

 “Fashion fades, style is eternal.”

 A while back researchers from the University of Michigan Health System offered some perspective on doctor dress.
 Generally, the study found that patients “prefer their physicians dress on the formal side — and definitely not in casual wear.”
 And this is with or without the doctor’s traditional white hospital coat.

 The survey also found that young doctors seldom, if ever, get any guidance on how to dress.
 My father had a lot of help there.
 Although he had a good sense of style, my mom had an amazing flair for it.
 A former fashion buyer for a major NYC department store, my mother knew quality clothing.
 Her sartorial sense ran from buying high-quality men’s suits for $10 in Rumson (a top-15 “America’s wealthiest neighborhood”) to seemingly keeping Brook Brothers (the nation’s oldest men’s clothier chain) and L.L.
 Bean (she found them early on) in business.

 The study’s lead author, Christopher Petrilli, MD, offered a wise summary: “If physician attire has even a marginal impact on how some patients feel toward their provider, leads to any increase on compliance with medication or other instruction from a physician, prevents a hospitalization, or increases patient satisfaction, then dressing professionally becomes worthwhile in itself.”

 First and foremost, dad wanted to build trust with his patients and that began with fulfilling their expectations as to how he should appear as a physician.
 He succeeded for 50 years.
-Not a bad legacy.
+That’s a fine legacy.